CLI Reference

 Commands

-The CLI provides two primary commands: init for project setup and build for generating CSS output.
+The CLI provides three primary commands: init for project setup, build for generating CSS output, and figma for syncing design variables with Figma.

 init